inseri-swiss/inseri-core-wp/docs/blocks/textEditor.md

 ### Show block

-The text editor block can be hidden from readers but its content is still available as input for other blocks.
+The block can be hidden from readers but its content is still available as input for other blocks.

 ### Publicly editable